-The production centre not only assembles the above material onto the EM tape, but also includes credits and title (if any) and standard audio and video test signals and lead-in and lead-out tape, after which the EM tape can be sent to the disc pressing plant.
+The production centre not only assembles the above material onto the Edit Master tape, but also includes credits and title (if any) and standard audio and video test signals and lead-in and lead-out tape, after which the Edit Master tape can be sent to the disc pressing plant.
 At this stage, we opted to produce a "check disc" made in essentially the same way (i.e. an acrylic, PMMA, coated with a layer of aluminium) but with slightly cheaper materials, and most suitable to one-off production rather than large numbers.
 It is much less robust than standard laservision videodiscs.

 This allowed us to check the disc and determine if there were any errors.
 This proved a valuable exercise, since certain errors were indeed discovered, which we could then correct, and it allowed some new material to be inserted at the end of the disc.
-We had this check disc made at Gesco, Paris; the process took an hour.
 The quality is undoubtedly inferior, particularly on the first part of the disc, and users thinking of using only this cheaper process should try and ensure that moving film rather than stills appear on the first part of the disc, so the loss of quality will be less obvious.
+Once satisfied that corrections to our edit master had been made properly, we then pressed 100 copies of the disc (in the PAL format).